top of page

 Red Tri Color

-"Red" means chocolate colored in the dog world.
-So this dog, is just like the black tri except its dominant color is red (chocolate) on its body.
+"Red" means chocolate-colored in the dog world.
+Red tri-colored dogs are either dark or light red, just like chocolate.
+So this dog is just like the black tri-colored dog, except its dominant color is red (chocolate) on its body- it is a dark red tri.

 IMG_7484.JPG